 Sickle cell trait is not the same as SCD or sickle cell anaemia.
-Sickle cell trait means you carry a sickle cell gene, but it does not normally cause illness.
+Sickle cell trait means you carry a single sickle cell gene, but it does not normally cause illness.
 Read more about sickle cell trait.

 The rest of this leaflet will discuss SCD, which includes sickle cell anaemia and the other less common disorders.

-Who gets sickle cell disease?
+Who has sickle cell disease?

 What causes sickle cell disease?